omunroe-com/navewiki/[HowTo]-Compiling-and-Setting-Up-Build-Tools.md

 ```

 The `build` task launches the command we used earlier and waits for it to complete.
 Upon successful compilation it prints any output (usually none so add your own) or throws an exception should `coffee` have exited with a status code greater than **0** (indicating a compilation failure).

+## Concatenating Files (client-side applications)

+If you are working on a browser application, you may want to concatenate all your files into one and serve that instead.
+The caveat here is you should concatenate all your source `*.coffee` files before you compile them.
+If you simply concatenate the resulting `*.js` files, you end up with a closure for each file and duplication of utility functions (CoffeeScript produces these when extending classes, binding functions, etc.)

+When we are dealing with multiple files, ordering usually matters unfortunately.
+We could iterate the `src/` directory looking for all `*.coffee` files using node.js, but the API is asynchronous and the results we get back are not ordered in any way.
+Instead, we should define a list of files we want to process to build our application file.